omerfbhatti/BCI-Project/README.md

   - Search for available source code or example to implement te process of EEG signal analysis
   - Explore the CNN models with and related researches about CNN implementation
   - Artifact handling process
-  - <s>Construc a experiment for feature extraction 1 method and ML model 1 method</s>
+  - <s>Construct an experiment for feature extraction 1 method and ML model 1 method</s>
   - Do different feature extractions out from CSP (Wavelet or Fourier Transform)
   - **Adjust the domain knowledge with members in the group**